 Glucagon: Glucagon is a polypeptide hormone.
-It is a potent hyperglycemic hormone that acts on the liver and promotes the breakdown of glycogen to glucose (Glygogenolysis), synthesis of glucose from lactic acid and from non-carbohydrate molecules (Gluconeogenesis).
+It is a potent hyperglycemic hormone that acts on the liver and promotes glycogen breakdown of the (Glygogenolysis), glucose to synthesis of glucose from lactic acid and from non-carbohydrate molecules (Gluconeogenesis).
 Glucagon releases glucose from the liver cells, increasing the blood glucose levels.
 Since glucagon reduces the cellular uptake and utilisation of glucose it is called a hyperglycemic hormone.
 Prolonged hyperglycemia leads to the disorder called diabetes mellitus.